TexasInstruments/azure-iot-pal-simplelink/README.md

 - Install [Code Composer Studio (CCS) IDE, v8.2 or compatible](http://processors.wiki.ti.com/index.php/Download_CCS)

-- Install [TI SimpleLink Wi-Fi CC32XX Software Development Kit 2.30 or later](http://www.ti.com/tool/simplelink-cc3220-sdk) (for SimpleLink CC32XX only)
+- Install [TI SimpleLink Wi-Fi CC32XX Software Development Kit 2.40 or later](http://www.ti.com/tool/simplelink-cc32xx-sdk) (for SimpleLink CC32XX only)

-- Install [TI SimpleLink MSP432E4 Software Development Kit 2.30 or later](http://www.ti.com/tool/simplelink-msp432-sdk) (for SimpleLink MSP432E4 only)
+- Install [TI SimpleLink MSP432E4 Software Development Kit 2.40 or later](http://www.ti.com/tool/simplelink-msp432-sdk) (for SimpleLink MSP432E4 only)

-Please ensure that your device has been updated with the latest firmware and or service pack (instructions for updating the firmware and/or service pack are included with the SimpleLink SDK installation if applicable).
+Please ensure that your device has been updated with the latest firmware and or service pack.
+Also ensure it uses a certificate catalog that contains the BaltiMore CyberTrust Root CA.
+(instructions for updating the firmware, service pack, and/or certificate catalog are included with the SimpleLink SDK installation if applicable).

 <a name="Step-2-Build"></a>
 # Step 2: Build and Run the sample